plexiondev/events-bot/README.md

 ### 4. Starting up

-Before you can actually run your bot, two additional dependencies will need to be installed: `discord` and `discord-py-slash-command`
+Before you can actually run your bot, two additional dependencies will need to be installed: `discord` and `discord-py-slash-command` Make sure you have Python 3+ installed before doing this step.

-On Windows, this can be installed with:
+On Windows, this can be installed by opening a **Command Prompt** `cmd` window and typing both:

 ```
 py -m pip install discord